Zubax/ampdrive_ad0510/README.md

 Newest entries at the top.

+### Komar V1.1 (February 2021)

+* Manufacturing instructions update.
+* New design of the phase connector.
+* Phase connector manufacturing instructions and jig added.
+* A better design of the PCB spacer added.

 ### Komar V1.1 (August 2020)

 * Panel template fix: solder mask issue with phase connectors pads fixed (#13).